debiB/Rick-and-morty-/README.md

 Write a short, interesting one-sentence fun fact about Rick and Morty character ${character.name}, who is a ${character.species} and has a status of ${character.status}
 ```

+## What Works, What Doesn't, and Future Improvements

+### What Works Well

+- **Efficient API Integration**: RTK Query provides automatic caching and refetching strategies
+- **In-Memory Caching**: Custom cache managers reduce API calls and improve performance
+- **Responsive UI**: The application works well across different screen sizes
+- **AI Integration**: Gemini API successfully generates interesting facts about characters

-## Limitations
+### Current Limitations

-Limited error handling for API failures: The application currently does not robustly handle errors that may occur during API calls.
-Improvements could include user-friendly error messages, retries, or fallback UI.
+- **Limited Error Handling**: The application does not robustly handle API failures

-Basic UI design: The current interface is plain and minimal.
-Enhancements could include improved styling, layout adjustments, and visual feedback to create a more engaging user experience.
+- **Basic UI Design**: The interface is functional but could be more visually engaging
+- **In-Memory Only**: All data is lost on page refresh as there's no persistent storage
+- **No Testing**: Lacks unit and integration tests

-## Potential Improvements
+### Future Improvements

 - Add persistent storage for search history (localStorage or database)
 - Add more detailed character information and filtering options
-- Improve error handling and loading states
+- Improve error handling with user-friendly messages and fallback UI
-- Add unit and integration tests
+- Add comprehensive test coverage
+- Enhance the UI with animations and more interactive elements
-- Add more AI-generated content options
+- Add more AI-generated content options and allow users to customize prompts